GQ scribe panned on social media after swipe at Trump amid coronavirus outbreak

 "I am proud to live in a country that doesn’t lie about our numbers or weld people’s doors shut," Richochet editor Bethany Mandel told Ioffe.

-GQ did not immediately respond to Fox News' request for comment.
+Ioffe nor GQ did not immediately respond to Fox News' requests for comment.

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE